daft-engineers/vocoder/README.md

 ```
 sudo raspi-config
 ```
-Selecting 1 System Options, S5 Boot / Auto Login, B2 Console Autologin.
+Selecting: 1 System Options >> S5 Boot / Auto Login >> B2 Console Autologin.
 Reboot and enjoy the resource saving.

 ## Hardware setup:
 The Codec Zero should be wired up with the microphone on the left input channel and the synth on the right input channel of the auxilliary input.
 The Headphones or speaker shoudld be wired to either or both channels of the auxilliary output.

 ![Circuit diagram](./Circuit.png)

-For testing, a Sure SM58 was chosen as the microphone (using pin 2 and 3 on the XLR connector) and a software synthesizer on a pc was used as the synthesizer.
+For testing, a Shure SM58 was chosen as the microphone (using pin 2 and 3 on the XLR connector) and a software synthesizer on a PC was used as the synthesizer.
 A portable speaker was used as the output device.
 If a low sensitivity microphone is used it may need to be amplified with an external amplifier.
 The volume of the microphone can balanced with the synthesizer by changing the microphone gain argument when running the program.

 To allow the connected devices to be changed easily, standardised connectors should be used for the inputs and outputs.
-Following standard convention, an XLR connector should be used for the microphone and a 1/4 TRS jack should be used for the synthesizer in and audio output.
+Following standard convention, an XLR connector should be used for the microphone and a 1/4" TRS jack should be used for the synthesizer in and audio output.

 ![Hardware](./hardware.jpg)